The following provides some useful information for faculty members.

 5) All material should be removed...at least on Course Hero.
 After typing your course # on Google, you should not find any non Course Hero site that contained the same items, even on the fourth search page.
 However, one does need to check the site periodically.

-Note that the CPNs are integrated with the Class Lists and On-Line Grading on the Courses in Touch site.
+Note that the CAN are integrated with the Class Lists and On-Line Grading on the Courses@Penn site.

 - New Faculty Orientation & Annual Reminders 2017-18